-Earnings from products accounted for as deposit liabilities are primarily generated from the excess of net investment income earned over the sum of interest credited to policyholders and the cost of hedging our risk on FIA/IUL policies, known as the net investment spread.
+Earnings from products accounted for as deposit liabilities are primarily generated from the excess of net investment income earned over the sum of interest credited to policyholders and the cost of hedging our risk on FIA/IUL policies.
 With respect to FIAs/IULs, the cost of hedging our risk includes the expenses incurred to fund the index credits.
 Proceeds received upon expiration or early termination of call options purchased to fund annual index credits are recorded as part of the change in fair value of derivatives, and are largely offset by an expense for index credits earned on annuity contractholder fund balances.

-Our profitability depends in large part upon the amount of assets under management ("AUM" - see "Non-GAAP Financial Measures" section), the net investment spreads earned on our average assets under management ("AAUM" - see "Non-GAAP Financial Measures" section), our ability to manage our operating expenses and the costs of acquiring new business (principally commissions to agents and bonuses credited to policyholders).
+Our profitability depends in large part upon the amount of assets under management ("AUM" - see "Non-GAAP Financial Measures" section), the excess of net investment income earned over the sum of interest credited to policyholders and the cost of hedging our risk on indexed product policies earned on our average assets under management ("AAUM" - see "Non-GAAP Financial Measures"), our ability to manage our operating expenses and the costs of acquiring new business (principally commissions to agents and bonuses credited to policyholders).
 As we grow AUM, earnings generally increase.
 AUM increases when cash inflows, which include sales, exceed cash outflows.
-Managing net investment spreads involves the ability to maximize returns on our AUM and minimize risks such as interest rate changes and defaults or impairment of investments.
+Managing the excess of net investment income earned over the sum of interest credited to policyholders and the cost of hedging our risk on indexed product policies involves the ability to maximize returns on our AUM and minimize risks such as interest rate changes and defaults or impairment of investments.
 It also includes our ability to manage interest rates credited to policyholders and costs of the options and futures purchased to fund the annual index credits on the FIA/IULs.
 We analyze returns on AAUM, VOBA, pre- and post-DAC and DSI as well as pre- and post-tax to measure our profitability in terms of growth and improved earnings.

-In June 2021, we established a FABN, pursuant to which FGL Insurance may issue funding agreements to a special purpose statutory trust (the "Trust") for spread lending purposes.
+In June 2021, we established a FABN Program, pursuant to which FGL Insurance may issue funding agreements to a special purpose statutory trust (the "Trust") for spread lending purposes.
 The maximum aggregate principal amount permitted to be outstanding at any one time under the FABN Program is currently \$5.0 billion.
-We also issue funding agreements through FHLB.
+We also issue funding agreements through the FHLB.